Making sure that every child comes to school ready to learn is a worthy national education goal. But we are not yet nearly to that point.

 According to the research, there are several preconditions for learning.

 Good health comes first.
-Then come unhurried time with family, safe and supportive environments, and special help for families in desperate need.
+Then come unhurried time with family, safe and supportive environments, and special help for families in need.

 This sounds like commonsense, but unfortunately these items are not always in great supply.